mglantz/advanced-networking-workshop/labs/lab-1/README.md

 Now it's time to do something.

-:boom: Task 1: Read up on the Arista config module and create a playbook called arista_backup.yml which backups the documentation to the backups folder located in the lab home directory.
+:boom: Task 1: Read up on the Arista config module and create a playbook called arista_backup.yml as follows:
+* create a task which creates a directory called /home/student/advanced-networking-workshop/backups
+* backup the device configuration to the backups directory you created.

 :exclamation: You will need to use "become: yes" for this operation.